MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/multiple-publisher-shared-component-failure.md

 ---
-title: Can't upgrade or delete the base layer of a component with multiple publishers
+title: Solution upgrade or deletion fails when a shared component has multiple publishers
 description: Works around an issue where you can't upgrade or delete the base layer of components that have multiple publishers in Microsoft Power Apps. ms.reviewer: jdaly ms.date: 09/22/2023